The Easiest Way to Fix a Broken Chair Seat

 graphic showing broken chair and supplies to repair the broken chair seat

-This adorable youth chair was gifted to us.
-Isn’t it so sweet??
-Think about how many meals were enjoyed at the family table by a toddler sitting in the sweet chair!
+This adorable youth chair was gifted to me.
+Isn’t it so sweet?
+Think about how many meals a toddler would have participated in sitting in this adorable child’s chair at the family table!

 The seat of the chair is showing the use too.
 Most chair seats are made from individual boards that have been joined together to accommodate someone’s bottom.
 In this case, a little toddler’s bottom.